All Episodes

 jordan holmes

-I don't like these sodas!
+I don't like these sodas.

-They're not like when I was young!
+They're not like what I was y'all.

 dan friesen

-These new-hangled sodas.
+These new wrangled sodas.

-I blame the kids.
+I play them the kids.

 unidentified

-Rosalia and her brave sodas.
+Rosalia and her brave daring sodas.

 jordan holmes